AnglE-optimized Text Embeddings: Experiment

 \paragraph{Transfer STS Tasks} For a fair comparison, we train AnglE with the NLI datasets MNLI \citep{williams-etal-2018-broad} and SNLI \citep{bowman-etal-2015-large} and then transfer it to evaluate seven STS benchmark datasets.
 The evaluation results are presented in Table \ref{table-main-sts-results}.
-It is evident that AnglE consistently outperforms the baselines with a gain of $0.80\%$ in average score compared to the previous SOTA SimCSE.
+It is evident that AnglE-BERT and AnglE-LLaMA consistently outperform the baselines with a gain of $0.80\%$ and $0.72\%$ in average score, respectively, over the previous SOTA SimCSE-BERT and SimCSE-LLaMA.
 Note that supervised SBERT and CoSENT show lower results than other unsupervised contrastive learning models like SimCSE and DiffCSE.
 This difference might arise from the difference in data distributions between the training and test data in the transfer STS tasks.
 They struggle to effectively generalize to STS tasks when trained solely with NLI datasets.
 In contrast, contrastive learning models exhibit better generalization capabilities due to their alignment and uniformity features.
 Because AnglE optimizes both the supervised cosine objective and the in-batch negative objective.
 This can allow AnglE to generalize well in transfer STS tasks.
 Additionally, the angle optimization in AnglE mitigates the negative impact of the saturation zone in the cosine function to produce better performance than other baselines.
-We observe that unsupervised LLaMA models show poor performance on STS tasks.
-This is primarily because such auto-regressive models are inherently single-directional, making it challenging to capture semantic dependencies within tokens.
-Nevertheless, supervised learning can enhance the performance of LLaMA on STS tasks.
-Specifically, SLLaMA, SimCSE-LLaMA, and AnglE-LLaMA achieve better results than unsupervised LLaMA.
-Notably, AnglE-LLaMA outperforms SLLaMA and SimCSE-LLaMA.
-AnglE-LLaMA demonstrates an impressive gain of $6.66\%$ compared to SimCSE-LLaMA.
-This result underscores the effectiveness of AnglE in improving the text embeddings of LLaMA models.